beginning of content

 Anger self-management

-You can control your anger by recognising when you become angry.
+Start by trying to recognise when you become angry.
 If you notice you are getting angry, you can learn how to calm yourself down.

-It's possible to express anger in an assertive and respectful way.
-Other people are not responsible for making you angry — you can choose how you react.
+You can express anger in a respectful way.
+It's important to remember that other people are not responsible for making you angry.
+You can choose how you react.

 Identify the things that make you angry